eiskalteschatten/BookJournal/README.md

 ### 1.1.0
 - [x] Updated Electron and other dependencies
 - [x] Security updates
-- [ ] Converted to TypeScript for better stability
+- [x] Converted to TypeScript for better stability
 - [x] Lots of bug fixes
+- [ ] New icon to fit with macOS Big Sur
+- [ ] Visual tweaks

 ### 1.0.0
 - [x] Updated the app icon